groso/TYPO3CMS-Reference-InsideTypo3/Documentation/Introduction/Index.rst

 delivers a set of principles for storage of this content, user access management, editing of the content, uploading and managing files etc.
-Many of these principles are expressed as an API (Application Programmers Interface) for use in *extensions* which ultimately add most of the real functionality.
+Many of these principles are expressed as an API (Application Programming Interface) for use in *extensions* which ultimately add most of the real functionality.

 .. figure:: ../Images/Typo3CmsStructure.png